Shalimov/lzdash/docs/api.md

 `lz.values`

-Creates flow based on passed object's values to pass it down thru pipeline
+Creates flow based on passed object's values to pass it down thru pipeline.

+__NB:__ Can be used as source as well (look at the example below)

 **Returns:**
 - Function - that should be consumed by [lz.lazy](/docs/api.md#lazy) | [lz.lazySource](/docs/api.md#lazySource)